osohq/oso/new-docs/content/python/reference/sqlalchemy.md

 # SQLAlchemy

-The Oso SQLAlchemy integration enables list filtering to be used with SQLAlchemy models.
+The Oso SQLAlchemy integration enables list filtering to be used with SQLAlchemy models and provides built-in SQLAlchemy models for Role-Based Access Control.

 ## Installation